MSPA Program Overview

 Note for Potential Students

 SIU no longer offers a bachelor’s degree in Physician Assistant Studies.
 The university does not offer degrees in pre-health professions.
-However, a student can enroll in a pre-health profession track through the Science Department, choose a baccalaureate oriented major and fulfill requirements simultaneously.
-Therefore, a student planning a professional career in Physician Assistant Studies could register in the College of Science.
-Students may want to consider the disciplines of Physiology, Anatomy, Biological Science, Chemistry, Radiological Sciences, Health Care Management, Psychology, Nursing, or other health related undergraduate majors.
-Remember that in addition to a Bachelor’s Degree, you must achieve high grades in several prerequisite courses, complete the GRE, and have strong references to be considered for admission to the SIU SOM PA Program.
-Additionally, health care experience is recommended.
+However, a student can enroll in a pre-health profession track, choose a baccalaureate Therefore, a student planning a professional career in Physician Assistant may want to consider the disciplines of Physiology, Anatomy, Biological Science, Chemistry, Radiological Sciences, Health Care Management, Psychology, Nursing, or other health related undergraduate majors.
+Remember that in addition to a bachelor’s degree, you must be a U.S. citizen or have a permanent resident visa, must have completed a minimum of 60 semester hours of coursework (including all required prerequisite courses) in a regionally accredited, degree-granting college/university, achieve high grades in prerequisite courses, complete the GRE, and have strong references to be considered for admission to the SIU SOM PA Program (please see section below "Applicants" for more detailed information).
+Health care experience is preferred.

 The Physician Assistant Program curriculum includes intense PBL modules combined with clinical experiences.
 These units of study are based on the most common disease states and preventive medicine guidelines utilized in medical practice.
 The curriculum is designed to prepare primary care providers for medical practice.
 All physician assistant courses are sequenced and are required of all students.
 The first year of study (Phase I: Didactic) is on campus in Carbondale.
 The second year (Phase II: Clinical Rotations) is completed at hubsites at several Illinois locations.
 Second year students may be required to relocate to one of these.
 Phase III is the eight-week Preceptorship and students may complete this at a site of their choice, with faculty approval.
 More complete curriculum information is available elsewhere on this website.

-Before students are accepted into the program they must complete a bachelor’s degree, take the GRE, and complete all Physician Assistant Program prerequisites.
-Transfer credits may be accepted (contact Program Advisor).
+Before students are accepted into the program they must complete a bachelor’s degree, be a U.S.citizen or hold a permanent resident visa, have completed a minimum of 60 semester hours of coursework (including all required PA Program prerequisite courses) in a regionally accredited, degree-granting college/university, take the GRE.
 Academic credit is not awarded for prior work experience.
-Consideration for admission to the Physician Assistant Program is given to candidates with high Overall, Prerequisite, and Science grade point averages (GPAs), significant GRE scores, appropriate healthcare experience, and strong letters of recommendation - preferably one letter from a PA-C. The most qualified candidates are invited to campus for interviews.
+Consideration for admission to the Physician Assistant Program is given to candidates with high Overall, Prerequisite, and Science grade point averages (GPAs), significant GRE scores, appropriate healthcare experience, and strong letters of recommendation - preferably one letter from a licensed Physician Assistant.
+The most qualified candidates are invited to campus for interviews.
 Forty students are offered a position in the class each year.

 Please be advised that border state students will not receive a tuition decrease.
 Therefore they will pay a higher tuition rate.
 Establishing residency to receive the in-state tuition rate can be applied for after six (6) months with a form and certain requirements.
-Applicants may contact the Graduate School Registration Office at (618) 453-2969 or the Program Advisor.
+For more information, applicants may contact the Graduate School Registration Office at (618) 453-2969 or the Program Advisor.

 Upon successful completion of both programs, a Master of Science Degree in Physician Assistant Studies (MSPA) is awarded.
-A Certificate of Completion in Physician Assistant Training and Program pin is also awarded to students who complete the full 26 month Program.
+A Certificate of Completion in Physician Assistant Training and a Program pin are also awarded to students who complete the full 7 semester, 26 month Program.
 These graduates are then candidates for national certification through the National Commission of the Certification of Physician Assistants (NCCPA). (www.nccpa.net)

 To speak with the Program Advisor about recommended majors, the current PA program requirements, or if you need other assistance, call (618) 453-5527 or send an email message to paadvisement-L@listserv.siu.edu.
 A complete transcript must be sent before advisement.